Learn how starting early, setting goals, and sticking to them can help you build wealth—at a young age and for the long term.

 So what are the “secrets” of millennial millionaires?
-Those who established wealth and financial independence early embrace these components into their investing, career and life strategies:
+Those who established wealth and financial independence early embrace many of these seven components in their investing, career, and life strategies.

-“Coming up with a disciplined plan and sticking to it is important,” says Robert Siuty, Senior Financial Consultant at TD Ameritrade.
-“One needs to have an approach that is defined, something that puts all the pieces of their financial situation together.
+“Coming up with a disciplined plan and sticking to it is important,” said Robert Siuty, senior financial consultant at TD Ameritrade.
+“One needs to have an approach that is defined, something that puts all the pieces of a financial situation together.
 Starting early and saving regularly is key."

-How much you’re getting paid today ranks at the top of the list, according to Grant Sabatier, who runs the Millennial Money blog.
-“A vast majority of the people I know just simply aren’t making enough money to be able to accumulate $1 million within the next 10-20 years,” Sabatier wrote.
+How much you’re getting paid is essential, according to Grant Sabatier, who runs the Millennial Money blog.
+“A vast majority of the people I know just simply aren’t making enough money to be able to accumulate $1 million within the next 10 to 20 years,” Sabatier wrote.
 “The math just doesn’t work.”

-Sabatier suggests talking to recruiters and research salaries to get a sense of what kind of money people with similar experience and skills are making in your field.
-Then, if you’re making less than market rate, take that information to your boss and ask for a raise.
+Sabatier suggested talking to recruiters and researching salaries to get a sense of what kind of money people with similar experience and skills are making in your field.
+Then, if you’re making less than the market rate, take that information to your boss and ask for a raise.

-Explore all the “Gig Economy” possibilities—ride-hailing services, website building, dog-walking, you name it ... if it’s something that can be ordered up via a few taps on a smartphone, there may be potential to make some extra bucks.
+Explore all the “gig economy” possibilities—ride-hailing services, website building, dog-walking, you name it.
+If it’s something that can be ordered up via a few taps on a smartphone, there may be a potential to make some extra bucks.

 Avoid the temptation to spend this money right away.
-“Think of your ‘side hustle’ as a key to building wealth (over the long-term) instead of just being rich today,” Sabatier says.
+“Think of your side hustle as a key to building wealth over the long term instead of just being rich today,” Sabatier said.

-Learn to spot here-today-gone-tomorrow fads and recognize where consumers are going over the long haul.
-“Boring” doesn’t mean “bad.”
-It’s common-sense investing, says Sabatier.
-The stock market tends to favor things that are “useful and essential” to our lives, says Sabatier, who says he allocates 20% of his investment capital toward individual companies’ products that “I use and believe in.”
+Learn to spot here-today-gone-tomorrow fads and recognize where consumer trends seem to be headed.
+Boring doesn’t mean bad.
+It’s common-sense investing, according to Sabatier.
+He said that the stock market tends to favor things that are “useful and essential” to our lives, and that he personally allocates 20% of his investment capital toward individual companies’ products that he “uses and believes in.”

 Many millennials are old enough to remember the Great Recession (and what caused it), but young enough to avoid lasting damage.
-Take the initiative to educate yourself on how the markets work, what separates good investments from bad and apply lessons from the mistakes of your forebears.
+Take the initiative to educate yourself on how the markets work, what separates good investments from bad ones, and how to use and manage debt wisely.

 Just as a workplace mentor can help you shape your career goals and put you on a path toward achieving them, a financial mentor can help you set and follow your financial goals.

-And for many, it starts with our family.
-Though money is often considered a “taboo topic,” there can be tremendous value in openness—from learning good saving and spending habits to learning from the mistakes of others.
+And for many, it starts with family.
+Although money is often considered a taboo topic, there can be tremendous value in openness—from learning good saving and spending habits to learning from the mistakes of others.

 You may also choose to seek help from a financial professional.
-"Having an advisor to help pursue your goals could be a big help toward accumulating assets,” says Siuty, “mainly due to the fact that an advisor can assist in keeping their client on track.”
-He recommends periodic reviews of your financial situation and to “make the necessary changes along the way to help you pursue your goals."
+“Having an advisor to help pursue your goals could be a big help toward accumulating assets,” said Siuty, “mainly because an advisor can assist in keeping clients on track.”
+He recommended periodic reviews of your financial situation and said to “make necessary changes along the way to help you pursue your goals.”